 But the final nail in the Bubonic Plague coffin were the fleas that infested the mice.
 The fleas infected the vermin with the disease.
 Since black rats inhabited in areas where humans abounded, if the dead rats were within proximity, the fleas jumped onto them and began sucking their blood.
 Since vermin are known carriers of deadly diseases such as lymphocytic Choriomeningitis and rat-bite fever, the bacteria from the rats were transferred to humans by the fleas.

 The rats that inhabited within human territory were also fond of ships.
 And that’s how the Plague spread.
-It hitchhiked with ships to other places of Europe, spreading the Plague and, sadly, killing more people.
-It continued on until 1353, when the epidemic ended.
+It hitchhiked with ships to other places of Europe and western Asia, spreading the Plague and, sadly, killing more people.
+In 1347, numerous Italian merchant ships loaded with merchants and crewmembers who have died of plague have docked in Sicily, which resulted for the widespread infection of the plague in the city.
+The plague continued on until 1353, when the epidemic ended.
 There were still traces of the disease, but once progressions in medicine happened, it became an obsolete sickness.